 - Seasonings: I used garlic powder, onion powder, salt, and pepper.

-- Cheese: I used a sharp cheddar cheese for my egg muffins, but feel free to experiment with different types of cheeses.
+- Cheese: I used a sharp cheddar cheese for my breakfast muffins, but feel free to experiment with different types of shredded cheese.

 This is one of the easiest egg recipes for breakfast.
 Just combine the ingredients and bake in the oven!
-No need to tend to the eggs on the stove top.
+No need to tend to the eggs on the stove top and breakfast is ready in 30 minutes or less.

 - Preheat oven to 375 degrees F. Brown the sausage in a pan.
 Prepare the veggies.

-- Combine all the ingredients together and stir until well combined.
+- Combine all the ingredients, including salt pepper seasoning mix, together in a large bowl and stir until well combined.

-- Pour equally into a lightly greased muffin tin.
+- Pour egg mixture equally into a lightly greased muffin pan.
+You can use cooking spray or butter.

 - Bake for 15-20 minutes or until lightly golden around the edges and it springs back to touch.

 - Let cool.
-Once your egg muffins are finished baking, remove from the baking tin right away to prevent any sweating.
+Once your muffins are finished baking, remove from the muffin pan right away to prevent any sweating.
 Sweating will negatively affect the flavor.
 Serve right away or move muffins to a cooling rack until they are completely cooled.

-How Do I Prevent My Egg Muffins from Deflating?
+How Do I Prevent My Breakfast Egg Muffins from Deflating?

-Your egg muffins will naturally puff up in the oven and deflate once they start to cool.
+Your sausage breakfast egg muffins will naturally puff up in the oven and deflate once they start to cool.

 While making this recipe, I tried a batch using cupcake liners instead of a lightly greased baking tin and noticed a drastic difference.

-The egg muffins that were baked using cupcake liners showed much more deflation (at least 2x the amount) as when I simply oiled the tin.
+The muffin cups that were baked using cupcake liners showed much more deflation (at least 2x the amount) as when I simply oiled the tin.

 These also freeze great and can be a quick and delicious on the go breakfast.
 Store the muffins in an airtight freezer bag and microwave for 1-2 minutes or until heated through.

-To reheat egg muffins, microwave them for about 20 seconds.
+To reheat muffin cups, microwave them for about 20 seconds.
 They will need to be microwaved for about 60-90 seconds if you had them in the freezer.

-You can also reheat egg muffins in a toaster oven for about 10 minutes at 350°F.
+You can also reheat muffins made with eggs in a toaster oven for about 10 minutes at 350°F.